-The site coordinator is responsible for the overall coordination of the medical ministry site.
-That includes opening and locking the buildings, turning lights and AC/heat off and on and coordinating the volunteer schedules for his/her site/church.
-If a volunteer is not available, the site coordinator finds a replacement and notifies the operations manager of the mobile van.
+The site coordinator is responsible for the overall coordination of the clinic site.
+That includes opening and locking the buildings, turning lights and AC/heat off and on, and coordinating the volunteer schedules for his/her site.
+If a volunteer is not available, the site coordinator finds a replacement and notifies the Good Samaritan nurse in charge of that particular clinic.
 The site coordinator also works with the church to coordinate follow-up ministry of the patients seen.

 - 1) Always discretely observe patient confidentiality.
-Medical information and records are confidential and should never be discussed outside of clinic or in front of other patients. - 2) Attend quarterly meetings with GSHS staff.
-Communicate updates/information between site volunteers and GSHS staff. - 3) Understand and implement site's vision for transformation in your community. - 4) Recruit volunteers and doctors to staff your clinic. - 5) Assist the Community Liaison with administrative duties pertaining to the volunteers involved at a particular site (scheduling volunteers, keeping track of volunteer hours, etc.).
+Medical information and records are confidential and should never be discussed outside of clinic or in front of other patients. - 2) Understand and implement site's vision for transformation in your community. - 3) Recruit volunteers and doctors to staff your clinic. - 4) Assist Good Samaritan with administrative duties pertaining to the volunteers involved at your particular site (scheduling volunteers, keeping track of volunteer hours, etc.). - 5) It is recommended that the Site Coordinator familiarize themselves with the Registration process of the EMR.